VkHyperNova/AutoFold-Script-For-HWMonitor-3-HD-2GPU-FULL-HD-Scale-100/README.md

 This script folds all unnecessary items by clicking on the middle mouse button.

+This is for FULL HD display and for scale 100%

 How to use!

 1. First download and install latest HWMonitor in default location (C:\Program Files\CPUID\HWMonitor\HWMonitor.exe)